VelocityDashboard/VelocityDashboard/README.md

-## VelocityDashboard Documentation (NOTE: This is the V 1.0.0, so don't expect there not to be bugs!)
+## VelocityDashboard Documentation (NOTE: This is the V1 so don't expect there not to be bugs!)

 VelocityDashboard simplifies game server management, especially for Pterodactyl Panel.
 This documentation covers setup and usage of VelocityDashboard V1, focusing on user registration and login.